-- This gag is actually played with and lampshaded in Song of the Thin Man when Nick stops the cab driver from taking himself and an exhausted Nora back to their hotel.
+- This gag is played with and lampshaded in Song Of The Thin Man when Nick stops the cab driver from taking himself and an exhausted Nora back to their hotel.
 The cabbie sees that Nick is looking very pointedly at a young lady getting into a car and turns to ask, "Follow that car?"
 Nora replies with "Movie fan..."

 - after the quake.
 All god's children can dance.
 Yoshiyo tells a taxi driver to tail the car the man he believes his father is in.
 His excuse is that he's from a company that's scrambling after him.